Why Your Neighbor’s Sale Price Means Nothing

 Not every buyer is the same:

-- FHA/VA buyers often come with repair requirements and tighter condition expectations.
+• FHA or VA buyers may come with repair requirements and tighter condition expectations.

-A neighbor’s final price may have been capped by appraisal—or boosted by a buyer with a unique situation.
+As a result, a neighbor’s final price may have been capped by appraisal or shaped by a buyer’s financing.
 Either way, it may not repeat for you.

 What to look at instead (this is what actually predicts your result)